 Scheer’s Lumberjack Show – part comedy, part slapstick – is a veritable chainsaw circus and easily one of the top things to do in Hayward.
 It is easy to find on the banks of Hayward Lake in Scheer’s Lumberjack Village, one mile east of downtown.

 Made famous by ESPN’s Great Outdoor Games, the Fred Scheer’s Lumberjack Show is a ten-part event.
 This unique homage to all things timber combines history, sport, and comedy for a one-of-a-kind experience.
-It lasts an hour and a half and is good fun-children of all ages.
+It lasts an hour and a half and is good for children of all ages.

 18. Wilderness Walk Zoo